 Mood & Personality Studies – Dr. Jennifer Cheavens

-Risk and Resilience in the Context of Childhood Cancer – Dr. Cynthia Gerhardt, Nationwide Children's Hospital (for Psych 4998 inquiries, contact post-bac research assistant Jessica Ralph)
+Risk and Resilience in the Context of Childhood Cancer – Dr. Cynthia Gerhardt, Nationwide Children's Hospital.
+For PSYCH 4998 inquiries, contact clinical research coordinator, Katy Kerby: Katy.Kerby@nationwidechildrens.org

 Stress & Health – Dr. Janice Kiecolt-Glaser